kylefarris/clamscan/README.md

 ### .scan_dir(dir_path, end_callback, file_callback)

 Allows you to scan an entire directory for infected files.
+This obeys your `recursive` option even for `clamdscan` which does not have a native way to turn this feature off.
+If you have multiple paths, send them in an array to `scan_files`.

+__TLDR:__ For maximum speed, don't supply a `file_callback`.

+If you choose to supply a `file_callback`, the scan will run a little bit slower (depending on number of files to be scanned) for `clamdscan`.
+If you are using `clamscan`, while it will work, I'd highly advise you to NOT pass a `file_callback`... it will run incredibly slow.

 #### Parameters